klara-chmura/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/pfi.md

 # PFI

-PFI (short for ProcessForce Import) is a plugin that allows importing/updating data to ProcessForce objects.
+The ProcessForce Import (PFI) plugin is a powerful and user-friendly tool designed to simplify and accelerate the process of importing and updating data within ProcessForce objects in SAP Business One.
+Developed as a more flexible and efficient alternative to traditional PowerShell scripts, PFI enables users to manage large data volumes with ease through Excel and CSV files.
 The idea behind this plugin is to be a simplifier, swifter, and more adjustable alternative for [PowerShell updates](/docs/processforce/developer-guide/data-import/overview/).

-Click [here](https://www.youtube.com/watch?v=MSreLSZC8DU) to know more about CompuTec PFI.
+Click [here](https://www.youtube.com/watch?v=MSreLSZC8DU) to know more about CompuTec ProcessForce Import.

-(The video was recorded on a pre-release version and the interface differs slightly in the released version.)
+>Note: video features a pre-release version; final interface may vary slightly.

+---

 ## Start

 ### Prerequisites

-The ProcessForce plugin has to be installed and enabled for the company you want to use ProcessForce Import with.
+- The ProcessForce plugin has to be installed and enabled for the company you want to use ProcessForce Import with.

-If a new UDF is added to a ProcessForce object, the AppEngine service has to be restarted in order to see UDF as a column in a PFI template.
+- If new UDFs (User Defined Fields) are added to ProcessForce objects, restart the AppEngine service to ensure they appear in the PFI template.

 ### Installation

-Click [here](../administrators-guide/configuration-and-administration/overview.md#plugins) to get to know more about AppEngine plugin installation.
+Click [here](../administrators-guide/configuration-and-administration/overview.md#plugins) to get to know more about AppEngine Plugin Installation.

 ## Usage